- How To Apply

 Please do not staple any of your documents or put them in binders.

 Applications are reviewed only when they are complete.
 You will be contacted via email if you selected for an interview.
 Interviews are usually held in July and/or August.
 Please feel free to contact us if you have any questions.

-Marie Hanna, M.D. - Director, Acute Pain Service
+Marie Hanna, MD - Director of Acute Pain Service

 Participating Hospitals: The Johns Hopkins Hospital (downtown campus)